open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 The worker cluster admin can list and read any managed cluster’s CSR, but those CSR cannot be used to impersonate due to the fact that CSR only contains the certificate.
 The client authentication requires both the key and certificate.
-The key is stored in each managed cluster, and it will not be transmitted across network.
+The key is stored in each managed cluster, and it will not be transmitted across the network.

 The worker cluster admin cannot approve his or her own cluster registration by default.
 Two separate RBAC rules are needed to approve a cluster registration.